aalavicena/avicena-pages/content/cv/index.md

 I expect to graduate in August 2025.
 After that, I’m thrilled to be joining Domenico Giannone on a set of exciting research projects that push the frontier of empirical macroeconomics.

 Outside of research, I love creative pursuits like painting and playing the piano.
-I’m also an avid hiker — many of my best research ideas have come to me while on the trail.
-Feel free to check out [this link] for a few snapshots from my state park adventures!
+I’m also a nature-lover — many of my best research ideas have come to me while on the trail.
+Feel free to check out [this link] for a few snapshots from my nature adventures!

 You’ll find my CV below.